psisoyev/psisoyev.github.io/_posts/2019-11-12-welcome-zio.markdown

 If you are building your own multi-billion startup which won't go live next Tuesday I would go for it.
 If you are building some general-purpose library, which would not be a part of ZIO ecosystem?
 Emm, yes.
 Why I'm not so sure?
 There are still people who are afraid of 'z' in the library names.
 Also there are pros and cons to use Tagless Final style for this purpose.
 Such a comparison deserves a separate article.
+Of course, you can use ZIO in your Tagless Final services as the effect type.

 If your team is not very proficient with trendy functional programming terms like ~~EJB, inheritance~~ "effect", "Tagless Final", it might be challenging.
-That of course depends on people, project requirements and deadlines.
+That, of course, depends on people, their ability and will to learn, project requirements and deadlines.
 Functional programming requires attention, discipline and understanding of the things you do (that applies to any kind of programming, tho).
 However, If you are familiar with Cats Effect, ZIO shouldn't be hard for you.
 Lots of concepts are similar, but some terminology might differ.
 With terminology of course I mean not the theory behind all of this, but some implementation methods.
-ZIO provides a lot of convenience methods, e.g. `foldM` we saw before.
-Of course, you can use ZIO in your Tagless Final services as the effect type.
+ZIO provides a lot of convenience methods, e.g. `foldM` and `repeat` we saw before.
+These methods are quite useful and makes your code easier to read and understand.
+However, you have to get used to them, but I believe it is easier than get used to symbolic aliases.

-Handling missing dependencies might be challenging in big dependency trees as error messages provided by the compiler are quite long.
+It might be challenging to handle missing dependencies in big dependency trees as error messages provided by the compiler are quite long.
 Instead of having a diff you have the intersection of the expected and actual set of services.
 Example:
 ```scala
 [error] /Users/psisojevs/projects/release-pager/backend/src/main/scala/io/pager/Main.scala:89:11: type mismatch;